briansunter/AdventOfCodeHaskell/README.md

 pointParser2 = (,) <$> (decimal <* char ',')
                    <*> decimal
 ```
 `(,)` is the point type constructor which takes two more parameters and returns a Point.
 The `decimal <* char ','` reads the decimal and throws away the `,`.
-I prefer this style because it doesn't require any intermediate values and is more composible than `do` notation, but this is somewhat up to personal preference.
+I prefer this style because it doesn't require any intermediate values and is more composable than `do` notation, but this is somewhat up to personal preference.
 When you get more comfortable with Applicative Functors and your library's operators you may prefer this style as well.

 Now lets combine our point and action parser.